Christina Schmidt

-Christina Schmidt, sometimes credited as Chrissy Schmidt, is a Canadian actress and model.
+Christina Schmidt (born September 16, 1987), sometimes credited as Chrissy Schmidt, is a Canadian actress and model.

-Biography
+Early life

-Schmidt was born and raised in the Kitchener-Waterloo area and currently resides in Bradford, Ontario.
+Schmidt was born and raised in the Kitchener-Waterloo area.
+She attended school at Waterloo-Oxford and Cameron Heights in Kitchener.

 She took acting classes with television actor Dean Armstrong, known in the United States for his participation on Showtime's series Queer as Folk.
 She trained before becoming an actress, with Kids on Camera and The Second City, two prestigious training companies for aspiring actors.
 Her classes led to her first appearance, in the 2000 short film Notes from Mother.

+Career

-Her big break came when she was hired to play Terri McGreggor in the Canadian television hit Degrassi: The Next Generation which aired on The N in the United States.
+Her big break came when she was hired to play Terri McGregor in the Canadian television hit Degrassi: The Next Generation.
 The role was a challenge for the teenage Schmidt, because the character is insecure about her self-image and appearance, and becomes entangled in an abusive relationship.

-Schmidt was credited as a series regular on Degrassi in the first three seasons (2001–2004).
-After that, she left the show to continue her career in modeling.
-Her character, Terri, had left due to fear of her abusive boyfriend Rick, who had put her in a coma near the end of the third season.
+She continued in the role until season 3, when her character was put into a coma by her boyfriend.

-Schmidt is represented in fashion and print modelling by B&M Models in Toronto.
+Following her departure from the show, she began a modeling career.
+She was represented in fashion and print modelling by B&M Models in Toronto.
 She appeared in the fall 2007 ad campaign for MXM, a Canadian junior plus-size clothing line.
-She has modelled for Torrid, and currently appears in the campaigns for Nygard.
+She has modelled for Torrid and Nygard.
+Some more of her work includes Canadian designers Hilary MacMillan, Lesley Hampton, and Hayley Elsaesser.

 She also stars as one of the professional runway models in the show How To Look Good Naked Canada on the W Network.

+In 2018, she reunited with her Degrassi co-stars in Drake's music video for his single I'm Upset.

+She currently is represented by LeDrew Models.